wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

       Edit the ``config.yml`` file to specify the IP you want the Elasticsearch service to bind to.

-      .. note:: In order to create valid certificates for the communication between the various components of Wazuh and the Elastic Stack, external IPs must be used.
+      .. note:: To create valid certificates for the communication between the various components of Wazuh and the Elastic Stack, external IPs must be used.

       .. code-block:: yaml
         :emphasize-lines: 5, 18, 21